Getting Started with WordPress hosting

 Here’s the place to go when you want to add, edit or delete your blog posts.
 Within the “Posts” section you can also create and manage your categories and tags.

-Posts, categories and tags are explained further in our lesson on Posts and pages.
+Posts, categories and tags are explained further in our guide on Posts and pages.

 Within this section you’ll find any media (pictures, videos, recordings) you’ve uploaded to your WordPress site – these uploads would typically take place as your create a post or page, like when you add an image or embed a video.